epeld/pl-chess/Notes.md

 ## Simple TODOs

-- Implement translation pgnmove -> annotated_pgnmove which includes check/mate and comments!
+- Implement translation pgnmove -> annotated_pgnmove which includes check/mate and comments! (pgnfile!)
 - Work on pgnfile parsing/encoding, not creating so many choice points (encode checks!)
 - Display an ASCII chess board!
 (Like a FEN string but 's_/_\n_g' and without RLE encoding)
 - Implement 'setoption' state transition (find option in list, replace it)